chrisguindon/chrisguindon.github.io/content/post/navigating-the-shift-from-drupal-7-to-drupal-9-10-at-the-eclipse-foundation.md

 ## The Progress So Far

 We’ve made substantial progress this year with our migration efforts.
 The team successfully completed the migration of [Eclipse Blogs](https://blogs.eclipse.org/) and [Eclipse Newsroom](https://newsroom.eclipse.org/).
-We are also in the final stages of development with the [Eclipse Marketplace](https://marketplace.eclipse.org/), which is currently slated for a production release on October 25, 2023.
-Next year, we'll focus our attention on completing the migration of our more substantial sites, such as [Eclipse PMI](https://projects.eclipse.org/), [Eclipse Accounts](https://accounts.eclipse.org/), and [Eclipse Packaging](https://www.eclipse.org/downloads/packages/).
+We are also in the final stages of development with the [Eclipse Marketplace](https://marketplace.eclipse.org/), which is currently scheduled for a production release on October 25, 2023.
+Next year, we'll focus our attention on completing the migration of our more substantial sites, such as [Eclipse PMI](https://projects.eclipse.org/), [Eclipse Accounts](https://accounts.eclipse.org/), and [Eclipse Packaging](https://www.eclipse.org/downloads/packages/)

 ## More Than a Simple Migration: Decoupling Drupal APIs With Quarkus